 The changes in motor vehicles emissions resulting from the amendment projects are similarly small - all are fractions of one percent.
 The change in forecasted emissions is listed in the table below.

-Table 5: Modeled Emissions Changes Due to Amendment
+Table 5: Modeled Emissions Changes Due to Amendment ---

-Measures 2040 TPP Amendment #1 Forecasted Changes Due to Amendment % Difference from CRS Amendment #1 CO (Pounds) 335,600 140 0.04%
+Measures 2040 TPP Forecasted Changes % Difference from CRS

+Amendment #1 Due to Amendment Amendment #1

+CO (Pounds) 335,600 140 0.04%